Opinion | Want a Green New Deal? Here’s a better one.

 Even focusing only on that central mission, it is easy to go wrong.
 California created a cap-and-trade program that prices emissions in the state.
 But policymakers undercut the system with a variety of additional and unnecessary mandates, such as the state’s low-carbon fuel standard.
 Because California put an overall ceiling on its total emissions — the “cap” in “cap and trade” — the same level of emissions reduction would happen without the additional fuels standard.
 The standard just forces particular businesses and consumers to bear a higher burden for the same level of greenhouse-gas abatement.

 Then there is Germany, a country whose government has imposed extremely high electricity costs on its people in the name of emissions reduction but that still burns tremendous amounts of noxious brown coal.
-The German energy consumers’ investment has not paid off as much as it should have, in large part because the government surrendered to anti-nuclear-power hysteria following the 2011 Fukushima Daiichi disaster.
+German energy consumers’ investment has not paid off as much as it should have, in large part because the government surrendered to anti-nuclear-power hysteria following the 2011 Fukushima Daiichi disaster.
 Germany’s nuclear power plants produced vast amounts of electricity with no carbon dioxide emissions.
 But instead of keeping them open as long as possible, giving the country more time to scale up renewables, Germany is shutting them early.
 The nation’s investments in renewable energy have gone to filling this loss of zero-carbon electricity generation, rather than to retiring coal plants.
 Spurning a major carbon-free energy source is an irrational indulgence that no nation can afford in the fight against global warming.

 Good intentions will not solve the global warming crisis.
 Massive social reform will not protect the climate.
 Marshaling every dollar to its highest benefit is the strongest plan.
 Our Green New Deal would do that.